-⚾ World Baseball Classic Odds at Prediction Markets 2026: Which Picks Offer Most Value?
+⚾ World Baseball Classic Odds at Prediction Markets 2026: Dominican Republic Gains on USA

-With the World Baseball Classic beginning today, it's important to remember there are many different ways you can get involved.
+With pool play at the World Baseball Classic complete and the quarterfinals set, it's important to remember there are still many different ways you can get involved.
 One of those ways is through prediction markets, as Kalshi offers its own market for the tournament, and we're examining the WBC 2026 odds at prediction markets.

 Let's see how the rest of the field looks at Kalshi.